 - Taking a diverse class schedule: It can be difficult to take more than 2 courses per semester in a particular academic discipline.
 The WU curriculum is based on a "liberal arts" design where students take courses in their major and minor as well as courses across the curriculum.
 If your students can also register in this way, they will find course registration to be an easier process.

-- Beginning Fall 2021, WU is using a U.S. semester credit system.
+- US immigration requires minimum in-person enrollment.
 Students must take at least 12 credits to satisfy the U.S. immigration requirement for full-time enrollment.
 The exchange allows students to take up to 18 credits.
 A normal course load for a WU student is between 12 and 18 credits.

 - Exchange students coming to Willamette are NOT allowed to take graduate courses in business.
-Instead, incoming students must select from the undergraduate course offerings at WU.
+Instead, incoming students interested in business must select from the undergraduate business course offerings at WU.

-- Classes in the College of Law: On a very limited basis, exchange students majoring in law at their home university may be able to take one or two law classes at Willamette along with other classes in the College of Arts & Sciences.
+- Classes in the College of Law: WU has designated a limited selection of graduate law courses for undergraduate student participation.
+Exchange students majoring in law at their home university may be able to take ONE or TWO of these designated law classes at Willamette along with other classes in the College of Arts & Sciences.
 Please consult the OIE staff for more information (firstname.lastname@example.org).
 This option is not available to students in majors outside of the law.

 Helpful links to course listings: